 Happy Friday, friends!

-It’s important to make sure you source oats that are certified gluten free; oats are naturally free of gluten, however, if they are processed in a facility that also processes wheat, there can be cross contamination.
-Also, note that while this recipe is gluten free, it may not be suitable for those with coeliac disease; quinoa contains proteins that resemble gluten which can activate the immune system of those with coeliac.
+- It’s important to make sure you source oats that are certified gluten free; oats are naturally free of gluten, however, if they are processed in a facility that also processes wheat, there can be cross contamination.
+Also, note that while this recipe is gluten free, it may not be suitable for those with coeliac disease; quinoa and oats contains proteins that resemble gluten which can activate the immune system of those with coeliac.

 - 1/2 cup uncooked quinoa

 - 1/2 tsp baking soda

 - 1 cup unsweetened almond milk or non-dairy milk of choice

 - 1/4 cup maple syrup or agave syrup